Krishang-dhar/Live-medi/SIMPLE_SETUP.md

-# 🚀 Simple Setup Guide - Run Locally
+# 🚀 How to Run on Localhost

 ## Prerequisites